cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 }
 ```

+For further information about the `Servicer` interfaces, please refer to the [Coinbase's rosetta-sdk-go's documentation](https://pkg.go.dev/github.com/coinbase/rosetta-sdk-go@v0.5.9/server).

 ### 2. Cosmos SDK Implementation

 As described, each Cosmos SDK release series will have version specific implementations of `Network` and `Adapter`, as